 I want the details from anesthesiology and made a specific note on that when my father and I went down to medical records to receive her records and were turned away.

 I wrote out a timeline of events that I personally witnessed like when the nurses knew my mother had C.diff but chose to spray the room with M9 spray to neutralize the smell.
-They left fecal matter in plain site in my mothers' trash cans.
+They left the fecal matter in plain sight in my mothers' trash cans.
 I had to request the clean them out.
 I also caught the two young nurses laughing at my mom and her stomach issues as they passed her room and I was coming down the hall.
 When they saw me they straightened up because they were in the wrong

 Ice chips!
 Please.
 Is that so hard?
 When you ask for ice to put in my mothers' ice chest for her shoulder and get told they are busy discharging her, you get mad and say something about it.
-That is one of her only sources of relief so when I see it is not even running and all melted I went to station.
+That is one of her only sources of relief so when I see it is not even running and all melted I went to the station.
 A few minutes later a young nurse comes in and sets a cup of ice on the bedside table says "Here is your ice" and leaves the room

 EMS Transfer I am trying to get the notes